A) Jesus’ death—the ransom for us

 Jesus was not only human.
 In him, God came to us in human form.
 The blood, as a symbol of life, is consequently a symbol of the divine life that has been given to us in Jesus.

-…seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
-For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature[7], having escaped the corruption that is in the world by lust.
-(2 Peter 1:3-4)
+His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature,7 having escaped from the corruption that is in the world because of sinful desire.
+(2 Peter 1:3–4)

 Does not Hebrews 9:22 speak of the absolute necessity of the shedding of blood in order for sin to be forgiven?
 For it says:

 Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.
-(Hebrews 9:22 ESV)
+(Hebrews 9:22)

 Jesus, too, forgave sins without pointing out any need for a bloody sacrifice (Mark 2:1-11, Luke 7:47-48).
 Jesus repeatedly showed that God can only forgive us our sins if we are prepared to forgive others (Matthew 6:14-15, 18:21-35).